sunnyvalechha/Only-AWS/README.md

 First, understand how data packets flows within 7 layers of OSI model?

+* Osi model is a journey of a data, how we request for some information on the internet and the information we receive back in fraction of seconds is gone through this journey.

 1. Application layer          - layer7
 2. Presentation layer         - layer6
 3. Session layer              - layer5